VoICE Immunization Evidence: Return on investment

-Investing in immunization programs in the world’s poorest countries yields a return significantly greater than the initial investment.
+Investing in immunization programs in the world’s poorest countries yields a significant return on the initial investment.

-A recent study estimated that, during the decade from 2011-2020, every $1 invested in immunization programs in the world’s 73 poorest countries would yield a $16 return on investment.
-Using an approach accounting for additional societal benefits of vaccination (the “full income approach”, which quantifies the value that people place on living longer and healthier lives), researchers estimated the return could be as high as $44 per $1 invested.
+Key Evidence: A recent study estimated that, during the decade from 2011-2020, every US$1 invested in immunization programs in the world’s 73 poorest countries would yield a US$16 return on investment.
+Using an approach accounting for additional societal benefits of vaccination (the “full income approach”, which quantifies the value that people place on living longer and healthier lives), researchers estimated the return could be as high as US$44 per US$1 invested.

 Key Evidence: Vaccination of children in the Philippines against 6 diseases was found to significantly increase IQ and language scores (compared to children receiving no vaccinations) and was estimated to have a 21% rate of return.